sheam/template-scaffolder/README.md

 By default, the scaffolder will skip the output file if it already exists.
 This flag will cause the file to be overwritten.

+### parallel

+- Read config files in parallel for better startup times.
+- Process templates in parallel for much faster processing times.

 # Making a Template